Vimux/Binario/CONTRIBUTING.md

   * If the PR changes the UI it should include before-and-after screenshots or a link to a video
 * Be prepared to answer questions and make changes in your code

-**IMPORTANT: There is no guarantees that your pull request will be merged.**
+**IMPORTANT: No guarantees can be made that your pull request will be accepted.**

 ## License

-By contributing your code, you agree to license your contribution under the [MIT License](https://github.com/vimux/binario/blob/master/LICENSE).
+By contributing your code, you agree to license your contribution under the [MIT License](LICENSE).